Retire in Manila

 What is it like to retire in Manila?

 "Life for a retiree in Manila and its surroundings can be quite enjoyable.
 There is an active expat community, with many retirees from the United States, Europe, and other countries.
 There are plenty of cultural attractions to explore, such as the National Museum of the Philippines, the Metropolitan Museum of Manila, and the Ayala Museum.
 There are also plenty of recreational activities to enjoy, such as golf, tennis, swimming, and hiking.
-For those looking for nightlife, there are plenty of bars, clubs, and restaurants to explore," remarked one retiree in Manila.
+For those looking for nightlife, there are plenty of bars, clubs, and restaurants to explore," said a retiree who moved to Manila, Philippines.

 Get Quote